Student plan for the fall semester

 We've enacted new cleaning and safety measures to help prevent the spread of COVID-19.
 We have also created new guidelines to help you play a role in contributing to the health and safety of our campus community.

-- Face coverings: Until a vaccine is available, the most effective way to protect yourself and others is to be 100% consistent in wearing a face covering at all times in public spaces.
+- Face coverings: Until a vaccine is available, the most effective way to protect yourself and others is to be 100% consistent in wearing a face covering at all times in indoor and outdoor spaces on campus.
 Students will receive a Warrior swag bag that includes a Wayne State face covering, a great way to show your Warrior pride while keeping safe, or you may bring your own.
 Information on proper use of face coverings is available at the CDC's website.

 - Social distance: Follow guidelines posted in hallways, elevators, parking structures, restrooms, and at entryways and exits to maintain social distance.
 Leave six feet of physical distance between yourself and others wherever possible.